NguyenHuyTan-MindX/web3.0/README.md

 11. Import the accounts using private key
 12. Change the address /client/src/App.js#L74 ">here</a> to the address of your preferred SuperAdmin
 13. Login from SuperAdmin and register Admins
-14. Voila!
+14. Done!
 The land registry system is up and running!!